ACADEMIC AND SPECIAL PROGRAMS

 - Programs in the primary, middle and high school are offered for students needing academic reinforcement or specialized individual attention.

-- LCPS has begun an “Mobile Device” to allow students to become familiar with this latest form of technology.
+- LCPS has begun a “Mobile Device” initiative to allow students to become familiar with this latest form of technology.
 Students in all three schools have opportunities to use mobile devices to complete school assignments, allowing them to see how this valuable resource has real-world application in many fields.
-Currently all third-graders are issued an chromebooks for in-class use.
+Currently, all third-graders and sixth through eighth graders are issued an chromebooks for in-class use.
+Students in grades 9-12 all receive a chromebook to use in and out of school.

 - In accordance with the McKinney-Vento Act, the Local Homeless Education Liaison is Tish Scott.
 She can be reached at 804-462-5100, extension 2801, or by email at email@example.com.